 Dealing with Summer Lawn Pests

 Leatherjackets and chafer grubs can cause gardeners some problems in the summer.
 Both insects feed on grass roots and can cause bald patches in the lawn.
 You may notice that birds start pecking at the lawn or the soil is raised and looks like it has been ploughed.
-You can more information on lawn pests via our separate blog post.

 The simplest solution is to buy nematodes.
 These are tiny worms that live in the soil naturally.
 Increasing their population will rid you of the pests without adding chemicals to your lawn.
 Just follow the instructions on the packet and then reseed or patch where necessary.